sudowing/service-engine/zinfo/08_behind-the-scenes.md

 # Design & Development Walkthroughs

-This documention provides an overview of how to use this framework to build `REST`, `GraphQL` and `gRPC` services -- detailing all features and configuration options.
+This documention provides an overview of how to use this framework to (quickly) build `REST`, `GraphQL` and `gRPC` services -- detailing all features and configuration options.
 Anyone intested in exploring how this all works is free to inspect the source.

 That being said, there are a great many people who would benefit from a guided overview of this project and a walkthrough of implementing against different DBs.